zanardob/awesome-permacomputing/README.md

   - [Suckless](https://suckless.org/) – A collection of ultra-minimalist tools focused on simplicity, clarity and frugality.
   - [TLP](https://linrunner.de/tlp/) – Linux power management tool to extend battery life.

+#### Social Networks
+  - [Scuttlebutt](https://scuttlebutt.nz/) – A decentralised, low-bandwidth social network that works offline and is powered by a peer-to-peer gossip protocol.

 ### Hardware